Cms page top banner area

 Gabriel MacGregor — Governor

 Gabriel worked as a public sector lawyer for 30 years.
 She ended her career as Head of Corporate Law and Deputy Monitoring Officer for the London Borough of Croydon advising local politicians and senior officers on governance issues and strategic projects in relation to one of the most populous and ethnically diverse boroughs in London.
-Since 2018 Gabriel has been a Lay Member of the University of Kent Council, is a Trustee for a Residential Care Home for the Elderly and a weekly volunteer at the Merton Homeless Drop In.
+Prior to joining as a Governor at City Lit Gabriel spent six years as a Lay Member of the University of Kent Council, is a Trustee for a Residential Care Home for the Elderly and a weekly volunteer at the Merton Homeless Drop In.

 Course of choice would be: I’d do one of the London History Walks and Courses.
 I’ve lived in London all my life but there’s always more to learn about it.